furryboy1/scripting/README.md

 _G.ChatSpam = true -- spams the chat
 _G.FovChanger = true -- changes your fov

-_G.Delayed = 3 -- delay before playing the sound
+_G.Delayed_1 = 3 -- delay before playing the sound
 _G.SoundId = 6834218705 -- set to your sound
 _G.Delayed_2 = 8.9 -- delay again then crash will occur